ThrowTheSwitch/Unity/docs/UnityHelperScriptsGuide.md

 Alternatively, if your C compiler supports weak symbols, you can leave this option unset and instead provide a `void suiteSetUp(void)` function in your test suite.
 The linker will look for this symbol and fall back to a Unity-provided stub if it is not found.

+This option can also be specified at the command prompt as `--suite_setup=""`

 ##### `:suite_teardown`

 Define this option with C code to be executed _after all_ test cases have finished.